Ryan Lochte: Early life

-Lochte was born in Rochester, New York, the son of Ileana "Ike" (née Aramburu) and Steven R. Lochte.
-His mother is Cuban and was born and raised in Havana, while his father is of Dutch, English, and German descent.
+Lochte was born in Rochester, New York, the son of Ileana "Ike" Aramburu-Lochte and Steven R. Lochte.
+His mother is a Cuban of Basque descent and was born and raised in Havana, while his father is of Dutch, English, and German descent.
 He has two older sisters, Kristin and Megan, and two younger brothers, Devon and Brandon.
 During his early childhood, his family lived in Bristol, New York where he attended Bloomfield Central Schools.
 The family moved to Florida when Ryan was 12 so his father could coach swimming.

 Lochte only began taking swimming seriously when he was in junior high school.
 His father said, "I would send him to go shower when he was messing around.
 He spent more time in the showers than he did in the pool."
 At 14 years old, his loss at the Junior Olympics changed his attitude.
 He later commented: "I suddenly said, 'I'm sick of losing'.
 After that I trained hard and I never lost there again."